lipingZLP/my-hobbies/docs/rest-api.md

 **Admin only**

-Return an array containing all the users
+Return an array containing all the users.
+Add `?page=2` to list users from the second page.

 ```json
 {